 Dimension Measurements Definition Degree of bias Emphasis What dimension of system capacity is measured?
-Dogroo or blas Visibility The number of productive capacity that are identified, trace reported by the system Stability Consistency of signal over time The number/size of the capacity baseline measure from one period to the next.
+Degree of blas Visibility The number of productive and nonproductive capacity uses that are identified, tracked and reported by the system.
+Stability Consistency of signal over time The number/size of the capacity baseline measure from one period to the next.
 Consistency of signal over various levels of utilization The degree of change in cost estimates as productive volumes change.
 Scope Number of limits Completeness Variability Number of variances Inclusiveness Number of cost pools and/or estimates incorporated